2007-2008

 Education:

 M.A.
-Political Science (candidate), York University
+Political Science, York University

 B.A.H.
 Medial - Biology and International Development, Queen's University